Why do I need mold testing if I already know I have a mold problem?

 Most certified, reputable mold remediation contractors will require you to have a mold inspection with an air sample analysis and corresponding remediation plan prior to providing you with an estimate.
 The mold report will define the extent and severity of the problem and what the proper remediation plan, procedures and protocols should be from and independent, unbiased person (environmental consultant).
 It gives a starting point of the environment as it relates to airborne mold spore counts so we can gauge the effectiveness of the remediation contractor at the end of the project for the post-remediation verification aka clearance.

 How can I be exposed to mold?

-A: When molds are disturbed, their spores may be released into the air.
+When mold is disturbed, the spores may be released into the air.
 You can then be exposed to the spores through the air you breathe.
-Also if you handle moldy materials, you can be exposed to mold and mold spores through contact with your skin.
+Also, if you handle moldy materials, you can be exposed to mold and mold spores through contact with your skin.

-A: Once mold spores settle in your home, they need moisture to begin growing and digesting whatever they are growing on.
-There are molds that can grow on wood, ceiling tiles, wallpaper, paints, carpet, drywall and insulation.
-When excess moisture or water builds up in your home from a leaky roof, high humidity or flooding, conditions are often ideal for molds.
+Once spores settle in your home (every home has a "normal" amount of settled spores) they need moisture to begin growing (reproducing) and digesting whatever they are growing on.
+Mold can grow on almost any surface if the conditions are ideal.
+When excess moisture or water builds up in your home from leaks, flooding, condensation or high humidity, conditions are often ideal for mold growth.